pre-emptive/ansible-role-letsencrypt/README.md

 You'll need a copy of acme_tiny.py from https://github.com/diafygi/acme-tiny

+You'll need to put your own `letsencrypt-account.key` file into `remote_cert_store` on the client server(s) in order to be able to use Letsencrypt.

 You may also may want a role of your own that `include_tasks` this one in a loop to run through a list of domains you'd like to work on (see below).